PSS1998/MicroViper-Verifier/README.md

-# 02245-rust-template
+# 02245-rust-project-a

-A Rust template for working on project A of the course [02245 — Program Verification](http://courses.compute.dtu.dk/02245/).
-It includes a parser and static analyzer for the input format *MicroViper* (see example below), with nice error reporting.
+A Rust implementation of project A of the course [02245 — Program Verification](http://courses.compute.dtu.dk/02245/).
+It includes a parser, static analyzer for the input format *MicroViper* (see example below), with nice error reporting, and program verification.

 ```vpr
 method sum(n: Int) returns (res: Int)